 6 Ways Travel Savings Can Cost You More

-You may think you’re scored some discounts on that next trip, but have you?
-Here are six ways paying a bit more up front for your vacation may actually save you money in the end.
+You may think you’ve scored some discounts on that next trip, but have you?
+Here are six ways paying a bit more upfront for your vacation may actually save you money in the end.

-You’ve budgeted and saved for your upcoming vacation and everything is coming together nicely as you prepare to purchase plane tickets, reserve a hotel room, and shop for some last-minute items like a new snorkel mask or hiking boots.
+You’ve budgeted and saved for your upcoming vacation.
+Everything is coming together nicely as you prepare to purchase plane tickets, reserve a hotel room, and shop for some last-minute items like a new snorkel mask or hiking boots.

 Not so fast!
 That great discount you found may be setting you up to break your budget.

 How can this be the case?
-I’m going to give you six scenarios where you will pay more up front, but save even more once that final total is tallied.
+I will give you six scenarios where you will pay more upfront but save even more once that final total is tallied.

 1. Choose your airline wisely.

-If you intend to check baggage, spending a little more for a ticket that includes checked baggage will help you avoid crazy fees.
-In 2020, amidst the COVID crisis, airlines earned more than $2 billion in baggage fees just in the first three quarters.
+If you intend to check baggage, spending a little more on a ticket that includes checked baggage will help you avoid crazy fees.
+Travelocity keeps an updated list of baggage fees per airline if you’d like to see just how high some baggage fees have gotten.